rohankhandelwal3329/debate_ai_app/README.md

 - Default is **`gemini-2.5-flash`**.
 If your project hits **limit: 0** or heavy 429s on the free tier, set `GEMINI_MODEL=gemini-1.5-flash` or enable billing.
 - After many requests, wait ~1 minute (per-minute limits).
 See [Gemini rate limits](https://ai.google.dev/gemini-api/docs/rate-limits).
+### Live STT not working

+- The browser must be served over **HTTPS** (or `localhost`) for microphone access.
+- If the WebSocket connection to `/ws/stt` fails, the app silently falls back to blob-based audio recording and transcribes on the server side — debate functionality is unaffected.
 ## Planned Features

 - **User Authentication**: Login system for students